 The Chamber launched an educational series called EdTalks, covering online marketing and sales technologies.
 In July, we taught local retailers and e-retailers how to leverage the Amazon Marketplace to sell products on Amazon.com.
 In August, we taught how to efficiently advertise on Facebook and Instagram.
 In September, we will cover omni-channel retailing best practices.

-In May, we launched a monthly e-commerce meet-up so local businesses selling products online can share best practices and network with one another.
-As it turns out, there is a large, growing number of local businesses selling product online.
+An informal, monthly meeting of local businesses that sell products online, sharing best practices and networking with one another.
+As it turns out, there is a large, growing number of local businesses selling products online.
+Meetings are typically at 8am on the 2nd Wednesday of each month.

-The Chamber, along with a group of business and community leaders, is on the verge of launching a 1 Million Cups chapter in Joplin to educate, engage, and inspire our entrepreneurs.
+The Chamber, along with a group of business and community leaders, has launched a 1 Million Cups chapter in Joplin to educate, engage, and inspire our entrepreneurs.
 1 Million Cups (1MC) is based on the notion that great ideas are discussed over a million cups of coffee.
 1MC is not a pitch platform, nor is it a networking event.
 It’s simply a chance for one to two presenting entrepreneurs to tap into the knowledge and experience of the local community in a focused and encouraging environment.

 Soon, the Chamber will co-launch an “Innovation District” in collaboration with the Downtown Joplin Alliance, Missouri Southern State University, and the Small Business Development Center to cross promote and provide workspaces, educational programs, pitch competitions, mentorships, and networking opportunities.